The 3 Most Costly Mistakes Homeowners Make When Selling A Tired Old Property for Fast Cash

 Mistake #2: Not Disclosing Information

 I get it - selling a house is a big deal, and you might be hesitant to share personal details with a cash buyer like myself.
-But reality is, the more information you provide, the better, and the more efficiently I'll be able to help you.
+But reality is, the more information you provide, the better, and more efficiently I'll be able to help you.

 For example, do you need to move ASAP?
 Or do you need to stay at the house after closing?
 Sharing this information allows us to tailor the transaction to fit your needs.
 I'm not just buying your property, I'm helping you move forward.
-And the more open you are with me, about your situation, the better I'll be able to serve you.
+And the more open you are with me about your situation, the better I'll be able to serve you.

 Mistake #3: Making Unnecessary Repairs